snowch/biginsight-examples/examples/CloudantIntegrationWithSpark/README.md

 #### Overview

+##### Export to Cloudant

+This example extends the [SparkPythonSsh](./SparkPythonSsh) example to upload the table of wordcounts to Cloudant.
+A database will be created for you that holds this data.
+See the build output for the database name.

+This pattern is an example of uploading the results of batch processed data to a NoSQL store for random access rather than sequential access.

+##### Import from Cloudant

 This example retrieves data from a Cloudant database (examples.cloudant.com) and saves it to HDFS.

 *********************************************************************
 #### Instructions